About This Program

 You’re a critical thinker by nature.
 You’re fascinated by the intricacies of government, and you know that politics affect every aspect of our lives.
 Political Science may be the major for you.

 The Political Science major at Utica College helps students comprehensive understanding of the principles, processes, and structure of power and authority through richly interactive classroom learning, research, and real- world experiences.
 Taught by an accomplished faculty, the program focuses on skills that are highly valuable for the globalized world, with in-depth study of authority, diversity, leadership, conflict resolution, and collective mobilization.

 The James Sherman Society is a non-partisan, student organization focused on politics and current affairs.
-The goal of this organization is to provide an opportunity for all students interested in government and politics to discuss issues.
+The goal of this organization is to provide an opportunity for all students interested in political science to discuss issues.